-You might remember the controversial Pepsi ad featuring Kendall Jenner that was pulled by the soft drink maker shortly after it first went to air in 2017, effectively for positioning Pepsi as a means of resolving serious social problems.
+You might remember the controversial Pepsi ad featuring Kendall Jenner that was pulled by the soft drink maker shortly after it first went to air in 2017, effectively for trivialising serious social problems by positioning Pepsi as the solution.
 The ad caused an immediate and intense global backlash for Pepsi along with marketers, researchers and Jenner herself.
 And as it was created by Pepsi’s in-house agency Creators League studio, in-house creative agencies also copped a battering as a result.
 Fast-forward 18 months and the impact this controversy has had on in-house agencies is apparent: absolutely none.

 In fact, recent research from the Association of National Advertisers in the US shows more marketing teams have in-house agencies than ever before — 78% of respondents — up from 58% in 2013 when the ANA last measured it.

 Nine out of 10 respondents (90%) said the workload of their in-house agencies had increased within the past year—and two-thirds (65%) said it had increased “a lot”: in fact, 58% of respondents said more than half of all of their marketing efforts were done in-house.

 The numbers reflect some structural changes in marketing: modern marketing teams must be able to ‘create’ and ‘do’ more — rather than simply planning and commissioning work from external suppliers — in order to ‘feed’ more and more channels.
 The nature of marketing activity has shifted from being ‘campaign-based’ to more of an always-on model, requiring the constant output that supports the cost of those internal resources.

 According to the ANA, the sphere of influence of in-house agencies goes way beyond the ‘low-hanging fruit’ of marketing collateral and internal videos.
 In-house agencies are being used to handle brand marketing, content, social and digital marketing, programmatic media buying and data management, to name a few.